mikalai-hryb/notes/kubernetes.md

 [https://kubernetes.io/docs/concepts/configuration/secret/]

 Secrets are also used to store key-value pairs, they differ from ConfigMaps in that they're intended for confidential/sensitive information and are stored using Base64 encoding.

+A container using a Secret as a `subPath` volume mount does not receive automated Secret updates.
 </details></li>

 ### What is the difference between configMap volume or a projected volume?